massive-oss/mcover/README.md

 MassiveCover is a collection of macro based cross-platform code coverage and quality tools.

-It currently includes code coverage and function entry/exit logging, and supports the js, flash, neko and cpp targets in Haxe
+It currently includes code coverage and function entry/exit logging, and supports the js, flash, neko and cpp and php targets in Haxe

 To install mcover: